annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
-<summary>13. you have surely noticed that the salesman forgot to enter the email of the customer Patricia.
+<summary>13.
+You have surely noticed that the salesman forgot to enter the email of Pati.
 Fill in this blank by typing in: pati@mail.com.</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/13.png" alt="q13">